Nestle-1A-BTT/flavor-trend-prediction/README.md

   - Time-to-Market Reduction
   - Reduction in Failed Launches
   - Innovation Revenue
-- Establishes the foundation for a long-term **Flavor Radar system** within Nestlé
+- Establishes the foundation for a long-term **Flavor Radar System** within Nestlé

 ---